 “We have now received a huge order of 1,600 e-Delivery trucks from Ambev for beer distribution in Brazil,” said Renschler.

 Christian Levin, Traton’s chief operating officer, held a dialogue on stage with key customer representatives such as Patrik Müller from the beer giant inBev, Helmut Schweighofer, CEO for DB Schenker Europe, and Daniel Mohlin from Nobina.

 They emphasized the increasingly high demands placed on the vehicle fleets and emphasized the added value of the new modularization concepts of Traton.

 Within the framework of Traton Group, MAN and Scania as brands have agreed on clear principles for joint development projects.
 This means common platforms for engines, gearboxes, axles and exhaust aftertreatment systems.
 These can then be modified by the individual brands.
 One of the two companies is given the management responsibility for each individual area.

 Progress has also been made in creating common solutions on the engine side.
 MAN has the lead engineering role, with management responsibility for the development of the smaller engines between 5 and 10-liters while Scania leads development of engines between 11-13 liters.

 Scania is also responsible for exhaust aftertreatment systems for larger engines and MAN for the smaller and medium-sized ones.
 Scania is in charge of heavy gearboxes while MAN is responsible for medium and light gearboxes as well as all types of axles, driven and non-driven.

 An upcoming common 13-liter diesel engine will soon be released called the CBE1, which stands for Common Base Engine.
-Around 120 engineers have worked on the development of this engine, which is likely to be launched next year at Scania and also at Navistar International.
-MAN is expected to receive the engine at a later date.
+Around 120 engineers have worked on the development of this engine, which is likely to be launched next year at Scania and is expected to be adopted by MAN and Navistar at a later date.